Over the last week several sources have reported rumours concerning Renault’s current Formula E status.

-Over the last week, several sources, including German website Motorsport-Total.com, have reported rumours concerning Renault’s current Formula E status, suggesting that for the 2017/18 season their entry with French auto racing team e.Dams will be taken over by their alliance partners, Nissan.
+There have been suggestions that for the 2017-18 season, their entry with French auto racing team e.Dams will be taken over by their alliance partners, Nissan.

-However, Nissan have been virtually inactive since their failed Le Mans project in 2015, only fielding a handful of cars in the Australian V8 Supercars Championship since returning in 2012.
+However, Nissan have been virtually inactive since their failed Le Mans project in 2015.
+Since then, they have only fielded a handful of cars in the Australian V8 Supercars Championship.

-Currently, defending champion Sebastian Buemi drives for Toyota in the World Endurance Championship.
-The idea of him driving for two rival Japanese companies simultaneously is improbable, meaning Buemi may be forced to choose between the two series should he become unable to find refuge within another FE team.
+Currently, defending champion Sebastian Buemi drives for Toyota in the World Endurance Championship and the idea of him driving for two rival Japanese companies simultaneously is improbable.
+This could force Buemito choose between the two series should he become unable to find refuge within another Formula E team.

 Nissan are likely to include a home-grown driver in its line-up, in the same way other manufacturers such as Jaguar and Audi in their respective line-ups, in addition to Renault’s inclusion of Prost.

 As a result, it is likely one of them, if not both, could be out of a drive next season.